PyJan/KrakenPlayground/README.md

 KrakenPlayground
-Let's play with baby Kraken!
+Let's play with old Kraken!
 Where do I do this commit?